solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

 ## Challenge

-As a challenge, experiment with deactivating, closing and freezing lookup tables.
+As a challenge, experiment with deactivating, closing, and freezing lookup tables.
 Remember that you need to wait for a lookup table to finish deactivating before you can close it.
 Also, if a lookup table is frozen, it cannot be modified (deactivated or closed), so you will have to test separately or use